of financial condition and results of operations

 Performance management and career development

-We have a plethora of learning resources available for our employees to enhance their skills and capability in technology / functional domains and soft skills.
-Our learning platform is state of the art, provides anytime, everywhere access to business, leadership, and technical classes, videos, books, articles, reports, learning paths, and other learning resources.
+We offer a number of learning resources for our employees to enhance their skills and capability in technology / functional domains and soft skills.
+Our learning platform provides anytime, everywhere access to business, leadership, and technical classes, videos, books, articles, reports, learning paths, and other learning resources.
 Our learning platform caters to varied learning styles of employees.
 We have also enabled access to highly specialized training courses offered by top universities around the world.
 Employees completing these programs get a formal certification from respective universities.

 Rewards and recognition